Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Flexible

 You may use Agility (Athletics) instead of Prowess (Athletics) to maintain a grapple.
-You have advantage on all skill checks made to escape a grapple.
+You have advantage on all skill checks made to end the grappled status on yourself.

 ### Headstrong